-The following chapters of The Arc have been selected serve as pilot sites for year one of the HealthMeet® project:
+The following Chapters of The Arc have been selected to serve as health assessment sites for the HealthMeet project:

 The Arc San Francisco

 The Arc San Francisco is a non-profit advocacy and service organization for adults with autism, Down syndrome, cerebral palsy, intellectual and developmental disabilities and their families living in San Francisco, San Mateo, and Marin counties.
 The Arc San Francisco currently serves over 550 clients from a diverse array of backgrounds, ages, and disabilities in their efforts to achieve greater self-determination and have a life of dignity and quality.
 To achieve this, The Arc San Francisco provides a range of services relevant to all areas of adult life, including independent living skills, health and wellness services, employment services, and meaningful day programming including opportunities for volunteerism, creative expression, continued learning, and community involvement.

 The Arc of Greater Pittsburgh, a member of ACHIEVA, is committed to providing and advocating for excellence in lifelong services for people with disabilities and their families in western Pennsylvania.
 The Arc strives to support families of children and adults with disabilities; to protect their rights; to educate people with disabilities, families and professionals about disability and healthcare issues, and to advocate and influence public policy on issues that impact people with disabilities.